th2-net/th2-common-j/README.md

 * password - the required setting defines the password that will be used for connecting to RabbitMQ.
 * exchangeName - the required setting defines the exchange that will be used for sending/subscribing operation in MQ routers.
   Please see more details about the exchanges in RabbitMQ via [link](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges)
-* connectionTimeout - the connection TCP establishment timeout in milliseconds with its default value set to 60000.
-Use zero for infinite waiting.
-* connectionCloseTimeout - the timeout in milliseconds for completing all the close-related operations, use -1 for infinity, the default value is set to 10000.
-* maxRecoveryAttempts - this option defines the number of reconnection attempts to RabbitMQ, with its default value set to 5.
-  The `th2_readiness` probe is set to false and publishers are blocked after a lost connection to RabbitMQ.
-The `th2_readiness` probe is reverted to true if the connection will be recovered during specified attempts otherwise the `th2_liveness` probe will be set to false.
-* minConnectionRecoveryTimeout - this option defines a minimal interval in milliseconds between reconnect attempts, with its default value set to 10000.
-Common factory increases the reconnect interval values from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout.
-* maxConnectionRecoveryTimeout - this option defines a maximum interval in milliseconds between reconnect attempts, with its default value set to 60000.
-Common factory increases the reconnect interval values from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout.
-* prefetchCount - this option is the maximum number of messages that the server will deliver, with its value set to 0 if unlimited, the default value is set to 10.
-* messageRecursionLimit - an integer number denotes how deep nested protobuf message might be, default = 100
-* secondsToCheckVirtualQueueLimit - this option defines an interval in seconds between size check attempts, default = 10
-* batchesToCheckVirtualQueueLimit - this option defines the number of batches between size check attempts, default = 10000

 ```json
 {